 2. Get Enough Rest

-The most simple tip is often the most efficient.
-As a midwife, you will work intensely under pressure.
+The simplest tip is often the most efficient.
+As a midwife, you will work under intense pressure.
 The test is designed to put you under stress at work to see how well you can cope.
 The best way to tackle the questions is to keep your mind fresh.

 Get enough sleep the day before your maths test to keep your brain sharp to dissect the questions.
 Having a well-rested mind is better than chugging all the study guides the morning of the test.

 There are loads of online support groups for midwives in the UK.
 They share expert opinions on the work and how to continuously improve their performance.
 From them, you will learn a lot about the maths skills needed.
 It consolidates your knowledge and helps you better when constructing your answers.